-Perhaps no side-by-side refrigerator earns more respect than the Samsung RH29H9000SR (Est. $2,400).
+Perhaps no side-by-side refrigerator gets more respect than the Samsung RH29H9000SR (Est. $2,400).
 It earns Recommended status from one top independent reviewer and is named an Editors' Choice and Best of the Year selection by Reviewed.com.
-There isn't a ton of user feedback available -- most sites only post one or two reviews, with scores that are more or less all over the place.
-However, we found roughly 30 user reviews at BestBuy.com, and owners there seem pleased.
-The RH29H9000SR garners a 4.6-star score with 93 percent saying that they would recommend this fridge to a friend.
+Owner feedback is equally strong, with users praising the Samsung's features and performance.

-If the Samsung RH29H9000SR is too much of a reach for your budget, the Whirlpool WRS325FDAM (Est. $1,200) is worth considering.
+If the Samsung RH29H9000SR is too much of a reach for your budget, the Whirlpool WRS325FDAM (Est. $1,200) is also worth considering.
 This 25.4 cu. ft. side-by-side comes in stainless steel, but is also offered in a variety of finish options.
 Those include the white Whirlpool WRS325FDAW (Est. $1,100), black Whirlpool WRS325FDAB (Est. $1,100), biscuit Whirlpool WRS325FDAT (Est. $1,100), and universal silver Whirlpool WRS325FDAD (Est. $1,200).
 Though the capacity is a little lower than the Samsung side-by-side above, the Whirlpool WRS325FDAM is nearly as large, at roughly 34.5 inches deep by 35.5 inches wide.

 As far as performance, we found a split decision among experts concerning the Whirlpool.
 One independent testing organization gives it fairly low marks, but Reviewed.com likes the performance and loves the value, awarding it Editors' Choice and Best of the Year honors.
-User reviews say that the latter finding is closer to the mark.
-It earns a 4.2-star rating following roughly 240 reviews at BestBuy.com, while more than 1,200 HomeDepot.com users rate it at 4-stars.
+User reviews say that the latter finding is closer to the mark and it earns better than 4-star ratings in thousands of reviews spread out among the different available colors.

 That said, you can undoubtedly find better performing side-by-sides, albeit not at this price point.
 The freezer had a hard time getting as cold as is ideal using recommended settings in Reviewed.com's tests.
 But because the freezer and refrigerator have separate thermostats, you can set the freezer down to maximum coldness without adversely affecting the fridge, and all should be well.
 Some freezer temperature fluctuations are still noted, but well within the norm for "most other budget models."
 The performance of the refrigeration compartment is strong overall, and the crisper does its job admirably.